-• Releasing instrument from abutment

-When releasing the abutment inserter or the counter torque wrench from the abutment, hold close to the tip of the instrument to avoid creating a lever arm effect and lift straight up, without bending.
-Bending the instrument will lock it to the abutment and possibly damage the instrument or in the worst case cause implant loss.
-(Fig. 24)

-• Soft tissue reduction
+- Releasing the instrument from the abutment When releasing the abutment inserter or the counter torque wrench from the abutment, hold the instrument close to the tip to avoid creating a lever arm effect, and lift it straight up without bending.
+Bending the instrument will cause it to lock to the abutment and could damage the instrument or, in the worst case, cause implant loss.
+(Fig. 24) - Soft tissue reduction